Guingamp: History

-The town has the remains of three successive castles, the last of which was razed to the ground by the order of Cardinal Richelieu.
+The town has the remains of three successive castles, the last of which was razed to the ground by the order of Cardinal Richelieu in the early 17th century.
 They were reduced to three towers.

-Vincent de Bourbon, great-grandson of Louis XIV, was Count of Guingamp from 1750 until his death in 1752.
+Vincent de Bourbon, great-grandson of Louis XIV, was Count of Guingamp from 1750 to his death in 1752.

+Urbanism

+Guingamp is an urban commune part of the urban unit of Guingamp with 5 others cities of the department representing 22,049 inhabitants.

+The commune is also part of the Guingamp functional area.
+This area, which includes 15 communes, is categorized as an area of less than 50,000 inhabitants in 2020.

 Population

 Sports

 The city is well-known for its professional football team, En Avant de Guingamp, which won the Coupe de France against Rennes in the 2008–09 season while it was still part of Ligue 2.
 The team returned to Ligue 1 for the 2013–14 season for the first time in 9 years.
 Guingamp again won the French Cup against Rennes in 2013–14 and qualified for the 2014–15 UEFA Europa League.

-With 18,120 seats, the club's stadium has a higher capacity than Guingamp's total population of 6,895.
+With 18,120 seats, the Stade de Roudourou which is the club's stadium has a capacity greater than the total population of Guingamp (7,115 inhabitants).

 Culture

 The Saint Loup festival, a national competition of Breton dances and international festival, takes place every in around mid August.
 It culminates in a traditional dance called la Dérobée de Guingamp.
 The festival features Celtic musicians from Asturias, Ireland, Galicia, Scotland, Wales, and elsewhere.
 Breton dance features in other cultural manifestations and the local cultural office organizes a contemporary creative dance week.

 The municipality launched a plan for the Breton language through Ya d'ar brezhoneg on 8 July 2008.
 In 2008, 15.89% of primary school children attended bilingual schools.

 The annual 'pardon' brings pilgrims to pay homage to the 'Black Virgin' in the Basilica of Notre Dame de Bon Secours.